SESP

 Filter out by project status: Only "ongoing" projects should be kept.

-Further Filtering for SESP Required: Filter by projects that are marked as requiring SESP (
+Further Filtering for SESP Required: Filter by projects that are marked as requiring SESP (isSESP_Required

 ,Exempted